John-Araiza/John-Araiza/README.md

 - I like fùtbol (my favorite teams are San Diego FC and Liverpool FC)
 - I like taking pictures
 - I enjoy learning new things, I'm currently into zeros' and ones'
-- Oh, how can I forget GO LAKERS!!
+- Oh, how can I forge;  GO LAKERS!!

 <!--